Kenneth More as Charles Lightoller, Second Officer of the RMS Titanic

 - Black leather chukka boots

-- Black peaked cap with brass White Star Line flag badge and black patent brim
+- Dark navy cloth-cover peaked cap with brass White Star Line flag badge and black patent leather brim

-- Black wool double-breasted uniform greatcoat with eight brass buttons, peak lapels, flapped hip pockets, and single gold bullion looped stripe insignia on brass-buttoned epaulettes
+- Dark navy melton wool double-breasted uniform greatcoat with eight brass buttons, peak lapels, flapped hip pockets, and single gold bullion looped stripe insignia on brass-buttoned epaulettes

 - White lightweight scarf